 IHO Circular Letter N° 86/2015, dated 10 December 2015

+IHO Circular Letter N° xx/2016, dated xx Month 2016

 Considering the need to promote and coordinate those activities that might benefit from a regional approach, and considering further that Capacity Building and wider use of marine data gathering have been identified as strategic objectives, the International Hydrographic Organization establishes an Inter-Regional Coordination Committee (IRCC) with the following Terms of Reference and Rules of Procedure.
 The IRCC shall report to each ordinary session of the International Hydrographic Conference (“each ordinary session of the International Hydrographic Conference” to be replaced by “each ordinary session of the Assembly through the Council” when the Council and Assembly are established).